cian-mcintyre/coilandclover/README.md

 - Cart
 The Cart page shows the list of cars that the user has added to their cart.
-The use can use a remove middleware to remove an item from their cart.
+They can use a remove middleware to remove an item from their cart.

 - Confirmation